OPS-E2E-PPE/VBA-Docs/api/Word.SynonymInfo.AntonymList.md

 keywords: vbawd10.chm161153032
 f1_keywords:
 - vbawd10.chm161153032
-ms.prod: word
 api_name:
 - Word.SynonymInfo.AntonymList
 ms.assetid: 4ba1a1b1-79c7-e230-2eae-7b64182fa232
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # SynonymInfo.AntonymList property (Word)

 Returns a list of antonyms for the word or phrase.
 The list is returned as an array of strings.
 Read-only **Variant**.

 ## Syntax

 _expression_. `AntonymList`

  _expression_ An expression that returns a '[SynonymInfo](Word.SynonymInfo.md)' object.